South Western Railway trains may be 'cancelled' or 'delayed' throughout the day - why

 ‘At this time, we estimate that disruption to our services will be until the end of the day.
 Your journey is likely to take longer.’

-The company said much of the disruption is currently between Basingstoke and Exeter St Davies railway stations.
-This may have knock on effects to services on the Portsmouth line to London Waterloo.
+The company said much of the disruption is currently between Basingstoke and Exeter St Davies railway stations, and on the West of England Line.
+This may have knock on effects to services on the Portsmouth line to London Waterloo and across the SWR network.

 SWR said the issue was reported yesterday but this has continued into today.
 ‘Due to more trains than usual needing repairs at the same time between Basingstoke and Exeter St Davids fewer trains are able to run on all lines.